Codasign/combination-box/handout/combination_box.md

 #### Open the Serial Monitor (*ctrl + shift + m*)

-Move the potentiometer to the first number and push the button.
+Move the potentiometer to any dial position.
+Push the button.
 Every time you push the button you should see the values you are storing on the serial monitor.

+### 7. Compare our dial positions with the lock `CODE[]`

+**Question:** What is a `for` loop?
+What is it used for?

+#### Change the code